Wastewater Surveillance for Tracking COVID-19 and Other Diseases

 Our workflow, featuring viral concentration and purification kits along with PCR detection kits, allows you to get wastewater surveillance data in one day!

-Faster Protocol for Detecting Coronavirus RNA in Wastewater
+Faster Protocol for Detecting SARS-CoV-2 RNA in Wastewater

 Current methods for detecting SARS-CoV-2 viral RNA require separate viral concentration and RNA extraction steps, which can take >8 hours to complete and may not generate consistent results.
 We developed a unique direct capture method that combines virus concentration, extraction and RNA clean-up steps to greatly reduce sample processing time.